 While better access to land governance data and information contributes to improved equity and combating corruption in society, there is a potential for negative outcomes.
 When access to data and information in many countries is unequal, it may result in land grabbing and resource appropriation as those with the resources to access this information may analyse and use it at the expense of the public and traditional/indigenous communities.
-Land administration authorities need a legal infrastructure and operational policies to manage this.
+This is one of the primary motivations for acknowledging Indigenous Data Sovereignty.
+Data and land administration authorities need to be mindful of this and develop legal infrastructures and operational policies to manage these aspects.